Vietsol-Co-Ltd/CAN-tracing/README.md

-# lblf - lite binary logging file reader
+# lblf - the lite Binary Logging File reader

-`lblf` is an implementation for reading Vector BLF files, the main driver for making this is to have a fast, simple and small tool for parsing BLF files.
-Aim is to have simple and fast program for special use cases.
-Aim is to support all platforms for little endian.
+`lblf` is an implementation for reading Vector BLF files.

+* Simple and fast program for special use cases.
+* To support all major platforms, right now only for little endian.

 ## Introduction